myf/wtcamera/README.md

 Awesome Camera
 ================
-An real-tim artsy display of reality in your browser requires low bandwidth
+An real-time artsy display of reality in your browser requires low bandwidth
 ------------------------------------------------------------------

 Background: